 Karen Stabiner is one of the most respected journalists writing today about food, health, and family issues.
 Family Table, a two-year collaboration with James Beard award-wiinning Michael Romano, takes the reader backstage at some of New York's most beloved restaurants -- Danny Meyer's Union Square Cafe, Gramercy Tavern, Blue Smoke, Maialino and others, to find out what chefs cook for the staff before they serve their customers.
 With 150 inspired recipes and 30 stories of life behind the scenes.

-Karen teaches feature writing and reporting at Columbia's J-school, where she's fed her students an array of family-meal recipes while she worked on the book.
+Karen teaches a new class in food journalism, as well as feature writing and reporting, at Columbia's J-school, where she's fed her students an array of family-meal recipes while she worked on the book.

 Her previous books include the novel Getting In, a comic look at the college admissions sweepstakes.
 The Empty Nest anthology was one of three books she has written about the relationship between parents and their adolescent children, following My Girl: Adventures with a Teen in Training , a finalist for the Books for a Better Life Award, and All Girls: Single-Sex Education and Why It Matters .
 Her landmark book about breast cancer, the New York Times Notable Book To Dance With the Devil: The New War on Breast Cancer , remains a provocative analysis of the relationship between women, their doctors, the research establishment, and the politicians who dispense research funding.